I Want To...

 What You Need to Know:

 - Cleft lip and/or palate are one of the most common congenital facial differences (or birth defects) in children.

 - This birth difference arises when the tissues and bone inside the mouth does not fuse properly, resulting in a space in the upper lip and/or palate.

-Surgery is generally done within the first 12 months after birth.
-At Johns Hopkins, our reconstructive surgeons can often repair the lip or palate with one surgery, though in some cases, two may be required.
-Both cleft lip and palate surgery are performed in the hospital under general anesthesia and require a stay of at least one night.
+- Both cleft lip and cleft palate surgeries are performed in the hospital under general anesthesia and usually require a stay of at least one night.

 To repair a cleft lip, the plastic surgeon uses a special technique to suture the two sides of the lip together, leaving a scar which blends into the lip.
 To repair a cleft palate, the plastic surgeon uses tissue from either side of the mouth to fill in the gap, rebuilding the palate.